This is the complete guide to content moderation. In this guide, you’ll learn:

 3. Improved search engine rankings.

-Original, dynamic user-generated content has the power to be relatable to consumers while also improving search engine rankings.
+Original, dynamic UGC has the power to be relatable to consumers while also improving search engine rankings.

 Here’s how the latter works: